Fiber vs 5G Home Internet

 | Reliability | Very consistent | Can change by weather, building materials, and congestion |

-| Installation | May need an appointment or fibre terminal | Usually self-install with a gateway |
+| Installation | May need an appointment or fiber terminal | Usually self-install with a gateway |

 Which Is Better for Gaming?